Pedro Viola: Cincinnati Reds

 Viola has played for teams on every minor league level in the Reds organization, some of which have since ended affiliation with the Reds.
 He played for the DSL Reds, Sarasota Reds, Dayton Dragons and Chattanooga Lookouts before Louisville.

 Viola made his MLB debut with the Reds on September 8 at Coors Field against the Colorado Rockies, pitching in the sixth and seventh innings in relief of starter Matt Maloney.
 He gave up a home run to Eric Young, Jr. to lead off the sixth inning, Young's first career homer.
 Viola also allowed a Todd Helton single during the inning.
 He walked and struck out one batter each in the seventh, en route to a 3-1 Rockies victory.

 Baltimore Orioles

-Viola was claimed off waivers by the Baltimore Orioles on April 21, 2010.
-After joining the Orioles he spent most of his time in Double AA Bowie but has been called up on 2 occasions.
+On April 21, 2010, Viola was claimed off waivers by the Baltimore Orioles.
+After joining the organization, he spent most of his time with the Double-A Bowie Baysox.
+In two appearances for Baltimore, Viola struggled to a 13.50 ERA with three strikeouts across 1 1/3 innings pitched.

+Viola made four appearances for Baltimore in 2011, recording a 9.82 ERA with four strikeouts across 3 2/3 innings pitched.
+Viola was designated for assignment following the acquisition of Taylor Teagarden on December 1, 2011.
+He cleared waivers and was sent outright to the Triple-A Norfolk Tides on December 5.

+Viola made 36 appearances split between Bowie and Norfolk in 2012, accumulating an 0–2 record and 4.75 ERA with 67 strikeouts and four saves across 47 1/3 innings pitched.
+He elected free agency following the season on November 2, 2012.